Hit bottom on Home Capital? Try shorting Canadian REITs

 As the fate of mortgage lender Home Capital Group Inc. hangs in the balance, investors are finding another way to play Canada’s potential housing slump: bet against real estate investment trusts.

-The iShares S&P/TSX Capped REIT Index ETF has fallen 2.8 per cent since April 19 -- steeper than the benchmark gauge’s 1.8-per-cent decline -- when regulators accused Home Capital of misleading investors, triggering a run on deposits and raising questions about its survival.
+The iShares S&P/TSX Capped REIT Index ETF has fallen 3.1 per cent since April 19 -- steeper than the benchmark gauge’s 1.7-per-cent decline -- when regulators accused Home Capital of misleading investors, triggering a run on deposits and raising questions about its survival.
 Short interest on the ETF rose to a record 4 million on April 13 and was at 3.8 million or 4.6 per cent of shares outstanding at the end of last month, according to the latest exchange data.

 Problems at Canada’s REITs go beyond Home Capital’s woes.
 A slump in oil prices has hurt demand for property in Alberta, the country’s big cities are seeing rents fall far behind price gains, which dents revenue, and online shopping has shrunk traffic at malls.
 Finally, in times of broad market stress, REITS behave more like stocks rather than safer bonds, according to Pavilion Global Markets Ltd.